 I'm so glad as soup recipes are an absolute favorite of mine.
 I find them a true comfort food, and appreciate how nourishing and healthy they can be when made from scratch.
-(I like soups so much, I even wrote a cookbook, "Ladled: Nourishing Soups for all Seasons
+(I like soups so much, I even wrote a cookbook, "Ladled: Nourishing Soups for all Seasons" on the topic!)

 Gluten-free and dairy-free